-- · Viz License Configuration in the Configuring Viz section of the Viz Engine Administrator - · Matrox DSX Core in the Viz Engine Administrator Guide.
+- Viz License Configuration in the Configuring Viz section of the Viz Engine Administrator Guide. - · Matrox DSX Core in the Viz Engine Administrator Guide.

-Sources 7.4
+7.4 Sources

-Viz Engine is automatically configured and started if a Viz Engine channel is activated as local input source.
+Viz Engine is automatically configured and started if a Viz Engine channel is activated as local input sources.